Independent reference. Not affiliated with any vendor mentioned on this site.

 Per-source pricing rewards source consolidation.
 Multiple firewalls feeding through a single Exabeam parser count as multiple sources at default; Exabeam's parser framework lets you collapse them through correctly-configured ingestion, reducing per-source line items by 15-25 percent in environments with extensive network or endpoint estates.

 UEBA is the Exabeam premium that buyers pay for.
-The Stellar Cyber and original Exabeam analytics engines remain genuinely best-of-class for insider threat detection, privileged user behavioural baselines, and entity timeline reconstruction during investigations.
+Exabeam's original behavioural analytics engine remains genuinely best-of-class for insider threat detection, privileged user behavioural baselines, and entity timeline reconstruction during investigations.
 For organisations where this depth is the binding constraint, the 20-35 percent UEBA premium over Analytics-only pricing is the right purchase.
 For organisations whose detection content is built around traditional rule-based correlation, the UEBA premium frequently does not justify itself.

 Exabeam Nova module reference